Court: Minnesota's permit-to-carry law doesn't violate 2nd Amendment

 Hatch's attorney, Lynne Torgerson, said they plan to appeal the case to the U.S. Supreme Court.

-Torgerson said she believes the Minnesota court did not address the issue that punishment of a gross misdeanor or a felony "for engaging in pure Second Amendment behavior is unconstitutional."
+Torgerson said she believes the Minnesota court did not address the issue that punishment of a gross misdemeanor or a felony "for engaging in pure Second Amendment behavior is unconstitutional."

 "We were challenging the punishment section of the statute, which really wasn't really addressed," she continued.